-As part of her work leading City Year’s national expansion since 2007, Christine has launched 10 new locations, securing multi-year private sector growth capital and strategic partnerships with school districts.
-She also served as the founding Executive Director of City Year Miami, leading the organization’s largest founding corps.
-Christine joined City Year in 2005 as the Fireman Public Service Fellow and has held various leadership positions including National Director of the Team Sponsor Program, City Year's premier corporate partnership program, increasing revenue by over 40% and securing two National Leadership Sponsors.
+Christine recently led a refresh of City Year’s brand and messaging to reach a new generation of young adults, highlight the strengths of students and communities and share relevant content in an authentic way to inspire audiences to engage with City Year.
+As part of her work leading City Year’s national expansion over the past decade, Christine has launched City Year programs in 12 new cities, securing multi-year private sector growth capital and strategic partnerships with school districts.
+She also served as the founding Executive Director of City Year Miami, leading the organization’s largest new site.
+Christine joined City Year in 2005 as a Fireman Public Service Fellow where she led City Year's signature corporate partnership program, increasing revenue by over 40% and securing two new national corporate partners.

 Mithra joined City Year in 1993 as part of the start-up team for City Year Providence, Rhode Island, the organization's first expansion location.
 Mithra led the site as Team Leader, then Program Director, and then moved to City Year Inc. where she created the organization's first national convention program and developed City Year's strategic planning capacity.